asivaai/asivaai.github.io/README.md

 ## ASIVA 1.6

-ASIVA is a public and user-friendly astronomical data analysis platform.
+AstroStatistics In Variable Astronomy (ASIVA) is a public and user-friendly astronomical data analysis platform.
 The platform helps astronomers, data enthusiast and statisticians to explore the complete process of astronomical & time series analysis at one place.
 The data analysis process is organized into 6 parts, starting from data preprocessing to predicting class of variables.

 Below are the details:
 1. Data Processing: Detect & handle missing values with standard methods.
 Shows basic statistical measures of input data.